 Ruth’s work navigates the border between tradition and innovation, striving to break through archaic boundaries.
 In the early 2000s, established art venues dominated Jyväskylä, presenting barriers to outside artists.
 Together with her partner, Juho Jäppinen, Ruth began curating exhibitions in their home, allowing her to introduce new artists and artistic perspectives to her adopted country.
 In 2009, she expanded the concept to create Äkkigalleria, which turns public and vacant commercial spaces into galleries.
 Through this cooperation, she has created opportunities for a diverse range of artists to bring their self-expression and social concerns to the public.

 In 2015, she began specializing in murals, hoping to enrich existing objects rather than create new ones.
 Today, her work appears on many walls, from hospitals to private homes, in Finland and beyond.

-The Exhibition will be postponed until the year 2021
+The Exhibition was postponed until the year 2021

-The Mänttä Art Festival, has postponed the 2020 exhibition until the year 2021.
-The exhibition curator, the artists and the theme remain for the exhibition in 2021.
+The Mänttä Art Festival, postponed the 2020 exhibition until the year 2021.
+The exhibition curator, the artists and the theme remained for the exhibition in 2021.

 – The theme for this exhibition was intended as a reflection on the current state of our humanity.
 Now, in this pandemic period, we are forced to reconsider our actions and choices as they directly affect ourselves and fellow humans in a very tangible way.
 For the moment, I believe time will be best spent listening, feeling out the essential in our lives and reconsidering our humanity.
 Art has the ability to heal and communicate deep unspoken realities.
 The 2021 exhibition will take our theme of human error, one step further and speak to our common experience with new meaning.
 Considers Anna Ruth.